darksidemilk/FogApi/docs/about_FogApi.md

 The versioning of this module follows this pattern

-`{Year|Quarter Number}.{Major Version}.{Minor Version}.{Build/Revision #}`
+`{Year|Month}.{Major Version}.{Build/Revision #}`

-## Year/Quarter
+## Year/Month

-This versioning shows you first the Year and Quarter the module was published, giving you an idea of when it was last updated.
+This versioning shows you first the Year and Month the module was published, giving you an idea of when it was last updated.

 ## Major

 The Major version follows the typical major versioning where any major changes will increment this version number, especially possible breaking changes or structural changes, etc.

-## Minor

-Any time I publish a new version that isn't a major change I intend to mainly use this unless it's a quick fix or something

-## Build/Revision
+## Minor/Build/Revision

-This will be used internally on git commits and occasionally in published versions.
-Most published versions won't have a number here unless there's just a quick revision needed.
-Typically this is incremented by 100 for every build and by 1 for every committed revision into the repo.
+Not every revision will be published.
+This is auto incremented every time the build script is used to test something.
+Not all of these changes are added to git or published so there is often a jump between releases representing how many builds/revisions have taken place during development.

 # Installation

 All completed/tested/stable releases of this module will be published to powershell gallery.
-I don't currently have any plans to use github releases
+You can also download the sources zip from the latest release and manually build the module with the build.ps1 script

 ## Requirements